 Painting furniture is one of the easiest and least expensive ways to update an old piece.
-If you want to do it yourself it costs only the price of the paint and basic painting supplies.
-If you want to have it done professionally, you will pay more depending on the size of the piece and the amount of detailing on it.
+If you want to do it yourself, it costs only the price of the paint and basic painting supplies.
+If you want to have it done professionally, you will pay more depending on the size of the piece and the amount of detailing that needs to be covered.

 DIY Painting Furniture

-To paint furniture yourself, you will need to assemble the supplies, tools, and find a well-ventilated space.
-Depending on your level of experience this can be easy and fun or you may realize that the money you pay for a professional to do the job is money well spent.
+To paint furniture yourself, find a well-ventilated space.
+Depending on your level of experience, you may find that this can be easy and fun or you might realize that the money you pay for a professional to do the job is worth the investment.

 First, you will need to remove old paint or finishes.
 This can require a heat gun, scrapers, paint stripper, and sandpaper.
 You will need safety equipment including thick rubber gloves, safety glasses, and a breathing respirator.
 For older furniture, you should use a lead paint test kit as well.

 Once the surface is prepared, you will need paint, brushes, a drop cloth, and any additional finishes desired.
 If you already have all of the equipment and tools at hand, the job can cost only as much as the stripper and paint.
 But you could be looking at far more than $100 to get up to speed.
 If you only plan on one job, it can be just as cheap to hire a professional to do it.
-As well, a professional should give you good results compared to what you would do for your first couple of projects.
+In addition, a professional should give you superior results compared to what you would do for your first couple of projects.